BlackAndWhiteScallion/Night-of-Shooting-Stars/README.md

 # noname
 New game currently under development.
 It is a Touhou fan game, which took its inspiration from the popular chinese table top game, Three Kingdom Kill.
-Although, at this point, the game plays nothing like its original inspiration source.
-I say that, but technically not a single person on earth has even played the thing yet, as it is still under development.
-But anyhow.
-The frame of the game's code comes from the no name kill 1.9.2.2, which I will put up a link to soon.
+At this point, the game plays nothing like its original inspiration source.
+A physical version of the game has already finished development, and is currently undergoing playtesting.
+The framework of code in this repository comes from the no name kill 1.9.2.2.

+I will put up a link to both the physical copy of the game and the no name kill soon.